persistenceOne/beth-price-feed/README.md

 - fill all described above config settings in `wrangler.toml`
 - to publish in staging environment - run the `./publish.sh` script without params
 - run `./publish.sh production` script to publish in production

+### Testing

+To run tests:

+- Run local Ethereum RPC node on address: `http://127.0.0.1:8545/`.
+For example: `npx hardhat node`.
+- In other console run command: `npm run test`